Ryan Howard: Minor leagues

-The Philadelphia Phillies selected Howard in the fifth round of the 2001 draft and assigned him to the Batavia Muckdogs of the NY-Penn League.
+The Philadelphia Phillies selected Howard in the fifth round of the 2001 draft and assigned him to the Batavia Muckdogs of the New York–Penn League.
 Howard ascended the Phillies' minor league system, earning consecutive awards in the Florida State League and Eastern League in 2003 and 2004, respectively.
 Howard also set the single-season home run record for the Reading Phillies, with 37 in 102 games.
 On July 31, he was promoted to the Scranton/Wilkes-Barre Red Barons of the Class AAA International League.
 He became just the fifth minor league player since 1956 to hit at least 46 home runs.
 He was named by Major League Baseball one of the best first basemen in Philadelphia Phillies History.
 Howard won the Joe Bauman Home Run Award in the process.
 While doing this, he impressed scouts enough that general managers of several teams tried to lure the Phillies' Ed Wade into trading him, as Jim Thome was blocking his path to the majors.
 Howard's No. 29 was retired by the Lakewood Blueclaws in 2010.